pjdijxhoorn/Milestone-project-3/readme.md

 ## Deployment

-to run this project on your own IDE you can follow the instructions below:

-### instructions
+This project was made with the Gitpod IDE and github as a remote repository.
+This project contains secure information therefor an env.py file is used.

+### Instructions Making a Local Clone

-1. Make a clone of the github repository [link](https://github.com/pjdijxhoorn/Milestone-project-3).
+1.Sign in/up to Github and go to the main page of the repository [link](https://github.com/pjdijxhoorn/Milestone-project-3).

-If your IDE has a clone function you can use the url provided after clicking code.
-Else download the zip file and extract this to your chosen folder. alternatif if you have Git installed you can clone the repository with the following command.
+2. Above the files click the button for Code.
+3. Copy the link under the HTTPS tab.
+4. Open your code editor.
+5. Open a new work directory, or a existing one where you want the directory to be created.
+6. In the command line write git clone, and after that paste the URL you from Step 3 and hit enter.

         git clone https://https://github.com/pjdijxhoorn/Milestone-project-3

-2. openm your IDE, open a terminal un the unzip folder or cd the correct location.

-3. A
-### GitHub Pages

-### Forking the GitHub Repository

-### Making a Local Clone
+7. Now created a Database for your usage of this cloned project with MongoDB.
+8. within the terminal type the following to install the required dependencies:

+        pip3 install -r requirements.txt
+8. Now you want to create a env.py file. with the content below

+        import os

+        oos.environ.setdefault("IP", "0.0.0.0")
+        os.environ.setdefault("PORT", "5000")
+        os.environ.setdefault("SECRET_KEY", "<put_your_own_key_here>")
+        os.environ.setdefault("MONGO_URI", "mongodb+srv://<username>:<password>@<cluster_name>.djxyg.mongodb.net/<database_name>?retryWrites=true&w=majority")
+        os.environ.setdefault("MONGO_DBNAME", "<database_name>")

+9. make sure that your env.py file is added to .gitignore so your database information is not viewable by others.

+10. your local version is ready to run. activated it by typing the following command into your terminal:

+        python3 run.py

+### Deploying this project to Heroku

 ## Credits

 ### Code

+- This project structure is build upon the 'mini project- putting it all together' delivered by Code Institute

 ### Content

 - Content created by the users: admin and dijxkie is created by the site creator.
-- All the other recipes are created by the other users of the site this includes the images used there.
+- All the other recipes are provided by the other users of the site this includes the images used there.

 ### images
 - The hero image was taken from https://www.rawpixel.com/image/414964/cooking-slice-steak